VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations through our [blog](https://vis-sig.github.io/blog/).
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## April data set
+## May data set

-Presented on **April 14th, 2021**.
-The current example data set is focusing on [sustained response](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-04-14).
-The challenge is to find ways to produce a visualization to compare treatments with regards to patients sustaining a response.

-The purpose of this challenge is as follows:

-Different approaches could be considered to define a patient as having sustained their response.
-A simple definition of sustained response could be that having achieved a response at a given visit, a patient then has that response at all subsequent visits.
-More complex approaches may explore different methods for interpolating between visits.

-The dataset also contains a small amount of missing data.
-It may be of interest to explore how the approach used to handle this missing data influences the interpretation of sustained response.
+Presented on **May 12th, 2021**.
+The current example data set is focusing on [Vasculitis Data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-05-12).
+Vasculitis is an inflammation of the blood vessels, in many cases caused by the body’s immune system attacking healthy blood vessels, causing them to become swollen and narrow.
+The symptoms associated with vasculitis are varied, and include asthma, allergic rhinitis (cold-like symptoms), fever, joint pain, tiredness, loss of appetite and weight loss.
+In serious cases, if left untreated, severe vasculitis can lead to organ failure and death.
+This is a study of a new investigational medicine for the treatment of a rare type of vasculitis, with patients randomised to active treatment or placebo, with an on-treatment period of 52 weeks and a subsequent off-treatment follow-up period of up for 8 weeks.
+The challenge is to use data visualisation to explore the effectiveness of the treatment across a range of different clinical outcomes.

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)